jasny/mysql-revisioning/README.md

 # Versioning MySQL data
 As a developer you’re probably using a versioning control system, like subversion or git, to safeguard your data.
 Advantages of using a VCS are that you can walk to the individual changes for a document, see who made each change and revert back to specific revision if needed.
 These are features which would also be nice for data stored in a database.
 With the use of triggers we can implement versioning for data stored in a MySQL db.

-**BEWARE!
-This is a prove of concept project.
-Be very careful when using this in a production environment.**
+### BEWARE!
+This is a prove of concept.
+Do not use this in a production environment.

 ## How it works